napari/docs/docs/naps/6-contributable-menus.md

 are aware why certain actions are disabled when the user doesn't meet the requisite context declared in the contribution's `enablement` clause.
-Since the syntax for declaring these contexts is strictly defined, we should be able to surface information to suers about what is required for the action to be enabled and functional.
+Since the syntax for declaring these contexts is strictly defined, we should be able to surface information to users about what is required for the action to be enabled and functional.
 For example, an action could declare itself enabled only when a points layer *and* an image layer are selected.
 If the user has only selected an image layer, we could indicate the missing